opensearch-project/opensearch-migrations/deployment/copilot/README.md

 ```

 ### Deploying Services to an Environment
+When deploying a service with the Copilot CLI, a status bar will be displayed that gets updated as the deployment progresses.
+The command will complete when the specific service has all its resources created and health checks are passing on the deployed containers.

 Currently, it seems that Copilot does not support deploying all services at once or creating dependencies between separate services.
 In light of this, services need to be deployed one at a time as show below.

 ```